Cookie consent

 2. Update your headline/job title to match the role (without lying).

-3. Rewrite your summary to mirror the role's priorities in 2-4 lines.
+3. Rewrite your summary to mirror the role's priorities in 3-4 sentences.

 4. Swap in your strongest, most relevant bullets near the top of each role.